 My closet used to smell slightly musty.
 It didn’t smell terrible but it didn’t smell great either!
 I thought and thought about what natural product I could make so that it would smell nice in there.
 I came up with a really easy fix- DIY drawer sachets.
 These Lavender Sachets are so easy to make and they work so well that you will want them everywhere you store clothing or linens!
 You don’t need a sewing machine for this simple tutorial.
-With just a few supplies you will be making closet and drawer sachets with essential oils.
-These drawer fresheners would even make great little DIY gifts for friends and family.
+With just a few simple craft supplies you will be making DIY drawer sachets with essential oils.
+These closet and drawer fresheners would even make great little DIY gifts for friends and family.

 - Cotton Rounds